241033119-eng/IP-AND-NETWORK-INFO-TOOL/README.md

-🧰 Project Title:

-IP and Network Info Tool

-Meaning / Description:

-The IP and Network Info Tool is a simple Unix-based shell script that displays important information about the system’s network configuration.

-It helps the user to view the system’s IP address, list all available network interfaces, and count the number of active network connections currently open on the system.

-Main Features:

-Display System IP Address

-Shows the local IP (like 192.168.1.5) assigned to your system.

-Display Network Interfaces

-Lists all active interfaces (like eth0, wlan0, lo).

-Display Active Connections

-Counts and shows the number of currently active network connections.
-🧩 Objectives:

-To display the system’s IP address.

-To list the active network interface(s).

-To show the number of active connections.

-To practice using Unix networking commands and scripting.

-To create a user-friendly tool for basic network information.

-🧠 Concepts Used:
-Shell scripting (variables, commands, output formatting)

-Unix networking utilities (ip, hostname, ss)

-Command substitution ($(...))

-Piping and filtering (|, grep, awk)

-📚 Applications:

-System administrators can quickly check network info.

-Useful for troubleshooting or network diagnostics.

-Can be extended to monitor connection logs or detect IP changes.

-Educational tool for understanding basic Unix networking commands.

-✅ Conclusion:

-The IP and Network Info Tool successfully displays the system’s network information — including IP address, active interface, and active connections — in a clear and organized format.
-This project demonstrates the power and simplicity of Unix shell scripting in automating system tasks and extracting useful information from the operating system.
+🧠 Project Title:

+IP and Networking Tools in Unix

+🎯 Objective:

+To create a Unix-based command-line tool that gathers and displays network-related information such as:

+System IP address

+Active network interfaces

+Active network connections

+Hostname and DNS info

+Ping/Connectivity test

+This project helps users understand how Unix handles networking through system calls and shell commands.

+⚙️ Tools & Technologies Used:

+Unix/Linux shell scripting (bash)

+Commands: ifconfig, ip, netstat, ping, hostname, nslookup

+Optional: awk, grep, sed for parsing output

+🏗️ Project Description:

+The IP and Networking Tools project is a Unix shell script that collects and displays various details about the system’s network configuration and connections.
+It’s similar to a lightweight diagnostic tool (like a mini version of ifconfig or ip addr show).

+🧩 Features:

+Display System Hostname

+Show IP Address(es)

+List Active Network Interfaces

+Count Active Connections

+Ping Test for Connectivity

+Display DNS Information

+🌟 Features:

+✅ Menu-driven interface
+✅ Shows hostname and IP address
+✅ Lists interfaces and connections
+✅ Includes ping and DNS tools
+✅ Works on any Unix/Linux system